alexkasema/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that deletes all file in a directory ending with a certain extension
 ## 11-directories
 A script that counts the number of directories in the parent dir excluding itself
+## 12-newest_files
+A script that displays 10 newest files in a directory line by line